edeforas/BeeDNN/README.md

 It can run on small devices.
 It is even possible to learn or do knowledge transfer directly on the device.
 Please see at: https://github.com/edeforas/BeeDNN/issues for contributing ideas.
 No dependencies needed, every algorithm rewritten in C++ from scratch.
-To increase speed, ones can use the Eigen library (http://eigen.tuxfamily.org) instead of the internal matrix library.
+To increase speed, ones can choose the Eigen library (http://eigen.tuxfamily.org), instead of the internal matrix library.
 There is also a GUI application (in Qt) for live tests.

 Layers:
 - Dense, with or without bias
 - Dropout, GaussianNoise, GaussianDropout, UniformNoise
 - Gain, GlobalGain, Bias, GlobalBias
-- Convolution2D, PoolMax2D
+- Convolution2D, PoolMax2D, ChannelBias
 - Softmax
 - PRelu
 - Layers and activations are decoupled and can be in any orders